 Lab attendance is also required for completion of this class.
 If you fail to attend and complete more than 2 laboratory sessions, you will be either be dropped from the class or you will receive a failing grade.

 Absences will only be excused through Dr. Price.
-Legitimate excuses submitted prior to the lecture or laboratory assignments will be honored; those submitted after an absence will not be accommodated.
+Legitimate excuses submitted prior to the lecture or laboratory assignments will be honored; those submitted after an absence are less likely to be accommodated.

 Illness is a legitimate excused absence.
 If you have a fever or are exhibiting symptoms you deem contagious: